Last Updated on October 8, 2022 by Editorial Team

 Sensory activities to engage preschoolers in learning basic skills

-- Writing on sand: Take a wide open, shallow box and fill it with sand.
+- Writing on sand: Take a wide-open, shallow box and fill it with sand.
 Guide kids to draw alphabets, numbers, or figures of their choice.
-Children utilize tactile sense to develop writing skills through this playful activity.
+Children utilize tactile senses to develop writing skills through this playful activity.

 - Learning alphabets with tactile letter cards: You can make a letter-shaped pattern using stencil and texture it with gum and glitter.
-Kids can touch these letter cards to understand letters’ shape.
+Kids can touch these letter cards to understand the letters’ shapes.

-- Jumping on a trampoline: Shout out alphabet with each jump, and see the kid practicing alphabets without a fuss!
-Smiles and laughs add more to fun.
+- Jumping on a trampoline: Shout out the alphabet with each jump, and see the kid practicing the alphabet without a fuss!
+Smiles and laughs add more to the fun.

-- Play hopscotch of number or letters: Write letters or numbers on hopscotch pattern’s cells, and place some items on those cells.
-Ask kids to locate items, go hopscotch way to pick those and read aloud the letter or number written when they reach the cell.
+- Play hopscotch of numbers or letters: Write letters or numbers on the hopscotch pattern’s cells, and place some items on those cells.
+Ask kids to locate items, go hopscotch way to pick those, and read aloud the letter or number written when they reach the cell.

-- Play treasure hunt to find alphabets hidden in room: Write alphabets on placards, balls, etc. and hide them throughout the room.
-Kids locate the items while searching them in group and arrange them in an order on a table top.
+- Play a treasure hunt to find alphabets hidden in the room: Write alphabets on placards, balls, etc., and hide them throughout the room.
+Kids locate the items while searching for them in groups and arrange them in order on a tabletop.

 - Rice bin activity for learning quantities: Make a bin of rice and give measuring cups of different capacities to kids.
 You can first show what different quantities look like and then ask kids to scoop out those amounts of rice.

 - Alphabet Soup Bin Activity: Fill a shallow bin with colored water or with water mixed with gel to make it look like soup.
-Put some alphabet shaped floating balloons in it and ask kids to pick those from the soup bin.
-It helps attain fluency in letter rcognition through tactile and visual senses.
+Put some alphabet-shaped floating balloons in it and ask kids to pick those from the soup bin.
+It helps attain fluency in letter recognition through tactile and visual senses.

 - Baby Bathing: Give a baby-like toy and ask kids to bathe it in a small sink.
 Kids can touch and learn organs and also improve their grip.

-- Playing with sound tubes: Pick a few pipes and fill them with different stuffs like wooden filings, water, ribbons, etc. These fillers will make sound tubes weigh differently.
+- Playing with sound tubes: Pick a few pipes and fill them with different stuff like wooden filings, water, ribbons, etc. These filters will make sound tubes weigh differently.
 Show kids the different sounds these produce when tapped and teach them the idea of heavy and light.

-- Imaginary gardening: Give a big tray with soil to kids and the gardening toys like ploughs, scoops, dummy plants, etc. Kids can plant those in the tray and develop the idea of sequencing of actions, become shape intelligent and do teamwork.
+- Imaginary gardening: Give a big tray with soil to kids and gardening toys like plows, scoops, dummy plants, etc. Kids can plant those in the tray and develop the idea of sequencing actions, become shape intelligent, and do teamwork.

 - Making music with different objects: Light and heavy objects make different sounds.
-Tap the items like glass, tub, tumblers, saucers, etc. and ask them to speak out their names according to the sounds produces.
+Tap the items like glass, tub, tumblers, saucers, etc., and ask them to speak out their names according to the sounds produced.
 It will require a little practice but outcomes will be awesome.

 How to employ sensory activities for learning purposes?